Breaking the spell of Gaussianity: forecasting with higher order Fisher matrices: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Michael Hobson, Marcos Lima, Claudia Quercellini and Jochen Weller for useful discussions.
+We give special thanks to Shuo Yuan for pointing out a mistake in our original Appendix A. We would also like to thank Michael Hobson, Marcos Lima, Claudia Quercellini and Jochen Weller for useful discussions.
 We thank Salvador Dali for inspiration.
 LA and ES acknowledge financial support from DFG through the TRR33 project {}``The Dark Universe''.
 MQ is grateful to Brazilian research agencies CNPq and FAPERJ for support.